Thriving environment

 How have we performed?

-Following lockdown, we have decided to rethink how we deliver our school programme in a way that fits schools’ priorities (as many were focusing on closing the gaps that have opened up in core pupil progress during the pandemic) and their curriculum.
+Following the pandemic, we decided to rethink how we deliver our school programme in a way that fits schools’ priorities (as many were focusing on closing the gaps that have opened up in core pupil progress during the pandemic) and their curriculum.
 We also wanted to extend our outreach to other organisations and to families.

 We launched our AquaSmart online platform in October 2022 where pupils can follow our Aquanauts characters to complete missions and learn about becoming water wise.
 Access is not limited to schools, and parents and other users can also access AquaSmart online.

-In partnership with Kent Green Action, Kent County Council, we have run social media and direct mail water efficiency project including a school competition with a chance for five of them to win a water butt.
-We have meet with the eco committee at one of the winners and have started discussion with Kent County Council on another phase of testing for AquaSmart in schools.
+In partnership with Kent Green Action, Kent County Council, we have previously run social media and direct mail water efficiency project including a school competition with a chance for five of them to win a water butt.
+Kent Green Action is currently under rebranding and will become Greener Kent, once rebranding is complete, we plan to re-establish our communication campaign including direct discussion with schools.

 We are also working with teachers to align our content with the eco schools programme to make it possible for them to use AquaSmart to deliver education on water as part of the national curriculum.
 We also participate in the Waterwise project to develop a national curriculum on water.